nus-cs2113-AY2425S1/tp/docs/UserGuide.md

 ![view-expenses](userguidepictures/view-expenses.png)

-### View All Expenses: view-expenses
+### View All Categories: view-category
-Displays all categories.
+Displays all categories, without expenses and their budget limit.

 Format:
 `view-category`